lakefox/p2p-network/README.md

 LakeFox is a platform/language indepentent framework, it communtinicates through websockets and runs anywhere Node.Js runs.
 To connect and send messages through the websockets you will need to connect to http://localhost:PORT, (PORT being what ever you have set it to be), then once the connection is established you will send and receive everything through the "DATA" channel.
 After the websocket connection is made and all the p2p cnnections are made the server will send ```{"CONNECTED": true}```

-1. Start LakeFox on the players computer
+Start LakeFox on the players computer
 ``` shell
 $ node fox njvscb 0 8080
 ```
-2.
+Then